phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 ### Creating a Disk Image

-The [Readme of the `bootloader` crate] describes how to create a bootable disk image for a kernel.
+The [Readme of the `bootloader` crate][`bootloader` Readme] describes how to create a bootable disk image for a kernel.
 The first step is to find the directory where cargo placed the source code of the `bootloader` dependency.
 Then, a special build command needs to be executed in that directory, passing the paths to the kernel binary and its `Cargo.toml` as arguments.
 This will result in multiple disk image files as output, which can be used to boot the kernel on BIOS and UEFI systems.

-[Readme of the `bootloader` crate]: TODO
+[`bootloader` Readme]: TODO

 #### A `disk_image` crate